Frequently asked questions

 4. They publish item analysis data, thus revealing the exact level of difficulty of each problem, which greatly helps future candidates and creates inequality between earlier and later candidates;

-5. They are "empathic" and helpful toward the candidate in communication (for instance, they congratulate the candidate with one's "excellent" score — which is rather inappropriate because a test score is an objective result and not an achievement — or make remarks that allow one to infer where in the test one's errors were);
+5. They are "empathic" and helpful toward the candidate in communication (for instance, they congratulate the candidate with one's "excellent" score — which is rather inappropriate because a test score is an objective datum and not an achievement — or make remarks that allow one to infer where in the test one's errors were);

 6. The quality of their communication and work betrays they are not particularly intelligent themselves;